openhab/openhab-docs/ui/mainui.md

 ## Web Audio Sink

-Main UI implements a web audio sink, which means the openHAB server can play audio through on a client device through the browser.
+Main UI implements a web audio sink which allows the openHAB server to play audio through the web browser.

 To enable web audio sink support for a client, open the **Help & About** page from the menu and turn on the **Enable Web Audio sink support** option.
 As it is setting specific to your browser environment, web audio support has to be enabled for every client where it should be used.